Common Limitations of Image Processing Metrics: A Picture Story: Pitfalls related to segmentation

+To preserve clarity of the illustrations, specific values may only be highlighted for one metric from each metric family, if the other metrics share similar properties (e.g. \textit{\ac{DSC}} and \textit{\ac{IoU}} share the same properties).
+Green metric values correspond to a "good" value (e.g. a high \textit{\ac{DSC}} or a low \textit{\ac{HD}} score), whereas red values correspond to a "bad" value (e.g. a low \textit{\ac{DSC}} or a high \textit{\ac{HD}} score).
+Green check marks indicate metric scores reflecting the research question, red crosses show those that do not.
+Please note that a low \textit{\ac{DSC}} value (or similar) is not automatically a "bad" score.
+A metric value should always be put into perspective and compared to inter-rater variability.
+We only use the terms "good" and "bad/poor" for simplicity.

-\paragraph*{Small structures} Segmentation of small structures, such as brain lesions, cells imaged at low magnification or distant cars, is essential for many image processing applications.
-In these cases, the \textit{DSC} may not be an appropriate metric, as illustrated in Figure~\ref{fig:DSC-small}.
-In fact, a single-pixel difference between two predictions can have a large impact on the metric difference.
+\paragraph*{\textbf{Small size of structures relative to pixel size}} Segmentation of small structures, such as brain lesions or cells imaged at low magnification, is essential for many image processing applications.
+In these cases, the \textit{\ac{DSC}} or \textit{\ac{IoU}} may not be appropriate metrics, as illustrated in Figure~\ref{fig:DSC-small} (cf. \cite{cheng2021boundary}).
+In fact, a single-pixel difference between two predictions can have a large impact on the metric values.
 Given that the correct outlines (e.g. of pathologies) are often unknown and taking into account the potentially high inter-observer variability related to generating reference annotations~\citep{joskowicz2019inter}, it is typically not desirable for few pixels to influence the metrics as much.

-\paragraph*{Noise/errors in the reference annotations} Similar problems may arise in the presence of annotation artifacts.
-Figure~\ref{fig:DSC-artifact} demonstrates that a single erroneous pixel in the reference annotation may lead to a substantial decrease in the measured performance, especially in the case of the \textit{HD}.
+This problem is particularly amplified in cases of large variability of structure sizes (cf. Figure~\ref{fig:high-variability}).
+The same problem arises for other versions of the \textit{\ac{DSC}} or \textit{\ac{IoU}}.
+For example, the \textit{\ac{clDice}} is often used in the case of tubular structures.
+Similarly to the original \textit{\ac{DSC}} metric, a single-pixel difference will have a larger influence on the \textit{\ac{clDice}} for small tube structures compared to larger ones.
+This pitfall also applies to object detection tasks.
+It should be noted that once a data set exclusively contains only very tiny structures, one may consider this problem to be an object detection rather than a segmentation problem.